-As dentists, Dr. Don Mungcal and Dr. James Lee may also see signs of excessive wear and tear on the teeth.
+As dentist, Dr. Don Mungcal may also see signs of excessive wear and tear on the teeth.
 Bruxism or teeth-grinding is linked to TMJ problems.
 Excessive clenching of the teeth can place excessive pressure on the TM joint and surrounding tissues.
 Additionally, bruxism damages natural teeth and restorations.
 There are many options available at the dentist’s office to prevent and manage TMD pain and other symptoms.
 These options include oral appliances or nightguards, which help to ease stress on the jaw, and protect the teeth from chips, fractures, and other damage caused by bruxing.

 Worn dental restorations, misalignment, and bite problems can also stress the joint and its many interconnected components.
 So, our dentists may recommend restorative or orthodontic treatment.